depado/smallblog/README.md

 This article will be parsed, and available at `example.com/post/first-article`.
 It will also be listed at `example.com/`.

 ## Filesystem Monitoring

 The directory you define in your `conf.yml` file is constantly watched by the server.
 Which means several things :
  - If you create a new file, it will be parsed and added to your site.
    (Also if you `mv` a file inside the directory)
- - If you modify an exisiting file, it will be parsed and modified on your site if necessary (e.g if the slug changes).
+ - If you modify an exisiting file, it will be parsed and modified.
  - If you delete an existing file, the article will be removed.
 (Also if you `mv` a file out of the directory)